DariusNetX/BagBrain-Dashboard/replit.md

-✓ Enhanced LPStats: title to text-3xl, all data text to text-lg, error messages to text-base ✓ Improved WalletConnect: title to text-3xl, description to text-lg, address to text-base ✓ Enhanced Results page: explanation text to text-xl/2xl, share section to text-3xl/4xl and text-lg/xl
+✓ Enhanced LPStats: title to text-3xl, all data text to text-lg, error messages to text-base ✓ Improved WalletConnect: title to text-3xl, description to text-lg, address to text-base ✓ Enhanced Results page: explanation text to text-xl/2xl, share section to text-3xl/4xl and text-lg/xl ✓ Increased button spacing between Stake and Withdraw buttons from gap-8 to gap-12 for better visual separation